 2022-2023 Fellowships and Awards

 All awards are for one year.
-Many are available in the area of Jewish Studies generally; many are available even if you have won the award in a previous year (they are renewable).
+Many are available in the area of Jewish studies generally; many are available even if you have won the award in a previous year.
 Please read each description carefully.
 Application Instructions follow the descriptions.

 - Eligible candidates must be pursuing MA or PhD research in the area of Jewish Studies at Concordia University.
 Preference may be given to students pursuing research in the area of antisemitism and its roots or Canadian Jewish Studies.
 Renewable once through competition.